nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

 ## RML mapping and processing

-Before starting the enrichment process, the PostgreSQL database (database name: _dvm_, schema name: _dvm_ds_) and the GraphDB triple store (_dvicmap_) were set up on an _AWS EC2 r6i.2xlarge_ instance.
+Before starting the enrichment process, the PostgreSQL database (database name: _dvm_, schema name: _dvm_ds_) and the GraphDB triple store (_dvicmap_) should be set up on an AWS instance(e.g., _AWS EC2 r6i.2xlarge_ instance).
-The PostgreSQL database was created using our [dataset](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/data).
-The following tables were created in the schema for each dataset.
+The PostgreSQL database should be created using our [dataset](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/data), and the tables for each dataset should be created in the schema as shown below.

 | Dataset | Table Name |
 |---------|------------|